esl/MongooseIM/doc/developers-guide/Hooks-and-handlers.md

                                            StateData#state.server])
 ```

+The initial value of the accumulator being passed through the sequence of handlers (in this case an empty list `[]`) is inserted between the XMPP domain `StateData#state.server` and handler arguments.
-In between the XMPP domain (`StateData#state.server`) and handler arguments the initial value of the accumulator being passed through the sequence of handlers is inserted - in this case an empty list (`[]`).
+In between the XMPP domain (`StateData#state.server`) and handler arguments is the initial value of the accumulator being passed through the sequence of handlers is inserted - in this case an empty list (`[]`).
-All handlers attached to the hook have to accept a list as a first argument and also return a list - possibly the same list
-plus one or more items.

-Note, that `ejabberd_hooks:run/3` and `ejabberd_hooks:run_fold/4` **are not interchangeable**.
-You must decide whether the hook is to return some value or only carry out an action when designing it.

 #### Sidenote: Folds